Frequently Asked Questions

 What options are offered for foster parent certification training?

-Our training program is an 11-week course covering a variety of topics designed to assist families in meeting the needs of children in care.
+Our training for Foster/Adoptive Parents is an 11-week course covering a variety of topics designed to assist families in meeting the needs of children in care.
 The training program may also help you in making an informed decision on whether or not opening your home to children in care is right for you.

 Where are the foster parent certification training sites?